Ichi the Witch: Majiks

-Bakugami, known as the Joyous Sorrow Majik, absorbs human sadness only to later return it in overwhelming waves that drive victims to despair.
-Masquerading as a benevolent deity in tapir form, he gained worship after relieving Princess Richia's sadness - an act that spread through Kagami and led to the country's renaming as Bakugami.
+Bakjam, commonly called Bakugami, is known as the Joyous Sorrow Majik.
+Bakjam absorbs human sadness only to later return it in overwhelming waves that drive victims to despair.
+Masquerading as a benevolent deity in tapir form, he gained worship after relieving Princess Richia's sadness—an act that spread through Kagami and led to the country's renaming as Bakugami.
 While revered as a god, he secretly admires the World-Hater as a true deity of destruction.
 For ten years he has stored collective sorrow, planning to unleash it to devastate the nation.
 His trial requires a chosen challenger to withstand this accumulated grief.
-Gokuraku succeeded in clearing the trial, resulting in Ichi acquiring Bakugami.
+Gokuraku succeeded in clearing the trial, resulting in Ichi acquiring Bakjam.